 EPCC is the University of Edinburgh’s High-Performance and Novel Computing Centre.
 Established in 1990, EPCC provides a wide variety of services to academia and industry including: application design, development and re-engineering; performance optimisation; distributed computing consultancy and solutions; facilities access; data integration and data mining consultancy.
 EPCC has been an active proponent of research software improvement since its founding.

-EPCC has over 70 staff committed to the solution of real-world computational problems.
-EPCC currently manages the UK’s national high-performance computing service HECToR, plus a number of smaller services and more experimental systems.
-The organisation plays leading roles in many large EC projects including EUDAT, PRACE, HPC-Europa2, EUFORIA, DEISA2, BonFIRE and ADMIRE.
+EPCC has over 75 staff committed to the solution of real-world computational problems.
+EPCC currently manages the UK’s national high-performance computing service ARCHER, plus a number of smaller services and more experimental systems.
+The organisation has played leading roles in many large EC projects including EUDAT, PRACE, HPC-Europa2, EUFORIA, DEISA2, BonFIRE and ADMIRE.
 Since 1990 EPCC has worked with hundreds of companies from blue-chip multinationals such as Cisco, Rolls-Royce and Lloyds TSB (now part of Lloyds Banking Group) to smaller, local companies such as DEM Solutions and OHM Surveys.
 EPCC's project work has covered many fields, from modelling and simulation through to data-intensive analysis and all aspects of high-performance and distributed computing.

 Through activities like these, EPCC has built up an enviable set of distributed systems, software and project management skills which it employs widely in collaboration with both business and academic research.
 EPCC and Edinburgh's School of Informatics were two of the founding groups behind the National e-Science Centre, the hub for the UK's world-leading e-Science Programme of the 2000's.